ayuzzbansal/ayuzzbansal/README.md

 i'm currently trying to learn more about agentic ai, gen ai, early-stage hyper growth startups and looking for people to build fun stuff with!

-also, an incoming freshman in cs @ purdue university.
+also, a freshman in cs @ purdue university.

 feel free to reach out at bansa162 [at] purdue [dot] edu